kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 - [x] Feature gate (also fill in values in `kep.yaml`)
   - Feature gate name: ProcMountType
-  - Components depending on the feature gate: kubelet, kube-apiserver
+  - Components depending on the feature gate: kubelet, kube-apiserver (whole cluster must have `ProcMountType` feature gate enabled)

 ###### Does enabling the feature change any default behavior?